pointfreeco/swift-concurrency-extras/README.md

 The `LockIsolated` type helps wrap other values in an isolated context.
 It wraps the value in a class with a lock, which allows you to read and write the value with a synchronous interface.

+### `AnyHashableSendable`

+The `AnyHashableSendable` type is a type-erased wrapper like `AnyHashable` that preserves the sendability of the underlying value.

 ### Streams